MajkelN/Notebook/README.md

 ## Project Overview 🎉

-This application is a notebook.
+This app is a notebook.
 The user of the Notebook can add, edit and delete notes, as well as register and log in.
-The frontend of the application is based on Vite + React, and the backend is based on Express + MongoDB.
+The frontend of the app is based on Vite + React, and the backend is based on Express + MongoDB.

 ## Live 📍